Days of Future Passed: Reception

 Upon its release, Rolling Stone gave the album an unenthusiastic review, writing "The Moody Blues [...] have matured considerably since 'Go Now', but their music is constantly marred by one of the most startlingly saccharine conceptions of 'beauty' and 'mysticism' that any rock group has ever affected."
 New York magazine dismissed it as "a ponderous mound of thought-jello."
 However, the album has since received acclaim; for example, Spin cited it as a classic of progressive rock.
 By 2007, Rolling Stone — which had originally described Days of Future Passed as "an English rock group strangling itself in conceptual goo" — included it in its list of the essential albums of 1967.

 Music writers cite the album as an early example of progressive rock music.
 Bill Holdship of Yahoo!
 Music remarks that the band "created an entire genre here."
 David Fricke cites it as one of the essential albums of 1967 and finds it "closer to high-art pomp than psychedelia.
 But there is a sharp pop discretion to the writing and a trippy romanticism in the mirroring effect of the strings and Mike Pinder's Mellotron."
 Will Hermes cites the album as an essential progressive rock record and opines that its use of the Mellotron, a tape replay keyboard, made it a "signature" element of the genre.
 An influential work of the counterculture period, AllMusic editor Bruce Eder calls the album "one of the defining documents of the blossoming psychedelic era, and one of the most enduringly popular albums of its era".

-Original and later mixes

-In July 1978, it was discovered that the UK master tapes for Days of Future Passed had deteriorated.
-As a result of this, the album was remixed in its entirety in August 1978, which was used for reissues between 1978 and 2017.
-Some compilations, however, continued to use the original 1967 stereo mix for certain songs.
-The album's original mix was eventually released in its entirety on compact disc in November 2017.

-The ways in which the later mix departs most noticeably from the original are: